Usage

 This is where you leverage the power of procedures and constraints.
 The procedures will be applied to each layer in the current image satisfying the chosen constraints.
 You can take a look at a few examples to get started.

-If the Layers constraint is unchecked, layer groups will also be processed.
-The layer groups will be copied and inserted as regular layers to work around the fact that some procedures cannot be applied on layer groups (e.g. gimp-drawable-brightness-contrast).
+constraint is unchecked, group layers will also be processed.
+The group layers will be copied and inserted as regular layers to work around the fact that some procedures cannot be applied on group layers (e.g. gimp-drawable-brightness-contrast

 Quick Batch Layer Editing